Antoniowski/trax/README.md

 - [libcoverart](https://musicbrainz.org/doc/libcoverart) (only for manual compilation)

 ## Installation
-For now the only ways to "install" Trax are compiling it using CMake or downloading an already compiled version from this GitHub page.
+To "install" Trax you can compiling it using CMake, downloading an already compiled version from this GitHub page or using the <code>install.sh</code> script (only Linux for now).
 ### CMake
 To install Trax using CMake just execute the following commands while in the program directory: